Volatility Adjusted Moving Average (VAMA) Indicator for TradingView

 How to Optimize for Your Style:

-- If you're missing trend changes, decrease the length
+- Missing trend changes?
+Decrease the length

 - Test different price sources - HLC3 often gives smoother results